Jaye-yi/Candidate-Profile/README.md

 # Candidate-Profile
-cd into client and server's directory run "npm i && npm start" in both client and server directory
+cd into both client and server's directories to run "npm i && npm start".

 * check the demo videos if you are confused about these processes.